steelze/mail-tracker/README.md

 The following exceptions may be thrown.
 You may add them to your ignore list in your exception handler, or handle them as you wish.

 -   jdavidbakr\MailTracker\Exceptions\BadUrlLink - Something went wrong with the url link.
-Either the base 64 encoded url is bad (this only applies to mail sent through version 2.1) or the email hash was not found to apply the link to.
+Basically, the system could not properly parse the URL link to send the redirect to.

 ## Amazon SES features